• Charcoal Champ Chinese BBQ Review

 Eating Cold Jellyfish with Chinese Vinegar, Cucumber and Mustard

-Cold jellyfish is prepared with a side of mustard sauce for dipping and thinly sliced cucumber.
-It’s a trilogy of textures and flavours I never thought I’d try and yet it works as though The Godfather Part Three was typecast to satisfy its audience.
-No fishy taste or Haribo jelly texture just smooth cartilage-like bite with a slippy snap that gripped the hot mustard and mellowed out with the cucumber.
+Cold jellyfish is prepared with a side of mustard sauce for dipping.
+Thinly sliced cucumber adds Song hao – the crisp, crunchy bite.
+It’s a trilogy of textures and flavours I never thought I’d try.
+It works as though The Godfather Part Three was typecast to satisfy its audience.
+No fishy taste or Haribo jelly texture.
+Just smooth cartilage-like bite with a slippy snap that gripped the hot mustard and mellowed out with the cucumber.
 The creamed Chinese cabbage: a juxtaposition of things you’d not like to eat, is milky, sweet and on the scallion side of allium forward fruitiness.
 They are my two favourite dishes at Maxims.
 Executed impeccably.

 Sizzling Beef at MAXIM Ealing